WifiNomads/Nomads/WiFi_Airtime_Calculator_Documentation.md

 ---

-*This documentation provides complete technical details for understanding and using the WiFi Airtime Calculator.
+*This documentation provides complete technical details for understanding and using the Wi-Fi Airtime Calculator.
 All calculations are based on official IEEE 802.11 standards for maximum accuracy.*